GuineaBot3Labs/.github/profile/README.md

 ## How to Get Involved

-Joining GuineaBot3Labs means becoming part of a vibrant community dedicated to technological innovation, without financial compensation.
+Joining GuineaBot3Labs means becoming part of a vibrant community dedicated to technological innovation, please note, that there is no financial compensation.
 Your contribution is driven by your passion and free time.

 ### Steps to Join